A magical reserve with beautiful stretches of indigenous forest

 Firewood for sale: Occasionally.
 Bring your own to be safe as supply from neighbouring farms is sporadic.

-Braai facilities: Each campsite has it’s own fireplace and there is a communal braai at the picnic area
+Braai facilities: Each campsite has its own fireplace and there is a communal lapa with a fridge/freezer that can be shared.

 Disabled access: No

 Swimming is permitted in the newly-built swimming pool close to the self-catering cottages and also in the Duivenhoks River which is a 3km to 5km hike from the main office.
 Children should not swim unaccompanied by an adult.
 The swimming holes are located on the neighouring Brackenhills farm property, and we ask that guests please treat the area with respect.

 There is a cycle trail of 6km on the reserve for all to enjoy with your own mountain bike.

 On the adjacent Conservancy there are also a few MBT trails to ride.
 A seperate permit is however needed for those trails and is available at the Conservancy’s office.

 Please enquire at our Information Centre for more information on the Conservancy.